Get on the path to results today.

-As an instrument rated pilot with several thousand hours logged as pilot in command, Mr. Ferrin is able to handle cases statewide and has appeared before courts in: West Palm Beach, Fort Lauderdale, Miami, Marathon, Key West, Naples, Fort Myers, LaBelle, Punta Gorda, Sarasota, St. Petersburg, Tampa, Clearwater, Bartow, Lakeland, Leesburg, Orlando, Kissimmee, Okeechobee, Stuart, Fort Pierce, Vero Beach, Rockledge, Titusville, Ocala, Sanford, Palatka, Daytona Beach, St. Augustine, Jacksonville and Pensacola.
+As an instrument rated pilot with several thousand hours logged as pilot in command, Mr. Ferrin is able to handle cases statewide.
+While his practice is concentrated in South and Northeast Florida (in cities such as West Palm Beach, Fort Lauderdale, Miami, Marathon, Key West, Jacksonville, St. Augustine, Daytona Beach, and Palatka) he has also litigated cases in Naples, Fort Myers, LaBelle, Punta Gorda, Sarasota, St. Petersburg, Tampa, Clearwater, Bartow, Lakeland, Leesburg, Orlando, Kissimmee, Okeechobee, Stuart, Fort Pierce, Vero Beach, Rockledge, Titusville, Ocala, Sanford, and Pensacola.

 Mr. Ferrin has represented pilots, aircraft owners and aircraft repair stations, in matters of aircraft accidents and incidents, FAA violations, and purchase and sale of aircraft and aircraft related businesses.
 Examples are claims for fraud and misrepresentation on aircraft sales; disputes and liens foreclosures over unpaid repair bills or improper repair work; insurance coverage issues; defense of FAA claims against a pilot's certificate; and aircraft accidents involving mechanical failure or pilot error.